 Real-world, team-based development of an information system for an external client.

-This paper exposes students to a practical real life implementation of an Information Systems project, with an external client.
-Students taking this paper learn and apply skills necessary for implementing software development projects, covering activities from project conception and scoping to software implementation and deployment.
+Students completing this paper take part in a practical, real-world implementation of a software development project for an external client.
+By taking this paper, students learn and apply skills necessary for implementing software development projects, covering activities from project conception and scoping to software implementation and deployment.
 Students also develop a range of skills, including those related to teamwork, independent learning, oral and written communication, critical thinking and cultural understanding and self-motivation.

 |Paper title||Applied Project|